{\Phi}eat: Physically Grounded Material Feature Representation: Experiments

+We conduct an ablation study to evaluate the effect of each novel training component.
 Table~\ref{tab:ablation} shows that fine-tuning with single-render material supervision already improves the material-selection metrics ($\ell_1$, IoU, $F_1$), but it also substantially reduces k-NN accuracy, showing that the model becomes more physically grounded while losing global discriminability.
 Adding the \textit{multi-render} scheme improves both material-selection and classification performance, suggesting that exposure to varied viewpoints and illumination stabilizes the representation.
 However, only the contrastive term fully resolves the loss of separability introduced by material supervision, enforcing compact intra-material clusters and clearer inter-material boundaries.
-This combination yields the strongest performance across all metrics and consistently surpasses DINOv3, leading to a representation that is both physically grounded and discriminative.
+This combination yields the strongest performance across all metrics and consistently surpasses DINOv3, leading to a material representation that is both physically grounded and discriminative.